This article shows you how easy it is to do "owner drawn graphics" in WPF. The viewer of this sample also has some advantages over existing viewers.

-DotViewer control has the usual navigation -- i.e. zoom, drag, scroll -- and supports hit testing on nodes, which is used for displaying tooltips.
+DotViewer control has the usual navigation -- i.e., zoom, drag, scroll -- and supports hit testing on nodes, which is used for displaying tooltips.
 In the first place, this article should show you how easy it is to do "owner drawn graphics" in WPF.
 As it turns out, the viewer of this sample also has some advantages over existing viewers:

-- It is several times faster, probably because WPF is hardware accelerated
+- It is several times faster, probably because WPF is hardware accelerated.

-- Because WPF works vector-oriented, zooming is fast and produces smooth, good looking pictures
+- Because WPF works vector-oriented, zooming is fast and produces smooth, good looking pictures.

-- Nodes can be found by mouse position, which makes user interactions possible (tooltips, selections)
+- Nodes can be found by mouse position, which makes user interactions possible (tooltips, selections).

-- You can easily integrate it into your own .NET applications
+- You can easily integrate it into your own .NET applications.

-- It works with huge graphs; for example 350 nodes with 2600 edges -- i.e. more than 53000 Bezier points -- can be displayed and zoomed nearly delay-free
+- It works with huge graphs; for example 350 nodes with 2600 edges -- i.e., more than 53000 Bezier points -- can be displayed and zoomed nearly delay-free.

 I suggest that you now download the sample and play with it a little before continuing.

 Currently, I am working on a project that is packaged in over 500 assemblies.
-To understand this packaging better, I wrote a little python script that analyses the assembly dependencies and generates a graph description for
+To understand this packaging better, I wrote a little Python script that analyses the assembly dependencies and generates a graph description for

 GraphViz.
 It uses Dot to render a GIF image and displays it with the standard windows image viewer.
 This works well for small graphs.
 The first time I tried to view the graph of the complete system, however, I got images so big -- more than 80000 pixels wide -- that it took minutes to load, display, zoom and scroll them.
 I tried other viewers but wasn't really satisfied due to their speed, usability and the possibility of using them in my application.
 Also, the printing capabilities are very limited.
 I found no easy way to print large graphs on several pages.
-So for a while I viewed only subgraphs, arranged for my current needs and never seeing the big picture.
+So for a while, I viewed only subgraphs, arranged for my current needs and never seeing the big picture.
 Then I remembered TechEd 2006 in Barcelona, where I saw some really impressive WPF demos.
 Instantly, I knew: this was the right problem to try WPF with.
 If it is really so cool, as Microsoft emphasized, it should be no problem to make my own lightning-fast viewer.
-And lo and behold: Microsoft were right!
+And lo and behold: Microsoft was right!

 - GraphViz Homepage - a very good and free tool for graph visualization, used as the layout engine for this project